logdna/logdna-cloudwatch/README.md

 6. [Log in to your LogDNA console](https://logdna.com/sign-in/) to see the log line coming from your Lambda function test:
 ![Dashboard](https://i.imgur.com/P504rGi.png)

-## Configure your AWS CloudWatch Stream

-1. Select the CloudWatch Log Group to upload to LogDNA
-2. Click the Actions menu and select `Stream to AWS Lambda`
-3. Select the `LogDNA` Lambda function and click `Next`
-4. Select the desired log format and click `Start Streaming`

 ## Contributing